vilhelmen/slidecha/captcha/README.md

 * @param {boolean} `spinnnnn` - Take it for a spin and find out
 * @param {string} `protect` - Enable the screen protector. 'p' for puzzle, 's' for solution, 'b' for both.
 * @param {string} `protect_pattern` - Protector theme id, see `protectors.svg`.
 Defaults to `wavy` if enabled.
   * Content and color is strictly controlled by the SVG def, unfortunately.
 Safari made this almost impossible.
+Great place for a brand identifier, see code for sizing info.

 ## Cut content: